What is a workflow?

 Please note: only Marketing Professional and Enterprise users can send emails via workflows.
 While workflows can be used to update company properties, only contacts can be enrolled in a workflow.

 - In your Sales Professional account, navigate to Sales Tools > Workflows.

 Here you'll see the workflows dashboard.
 This dashboard displays a list of all your workflows, the total number of contacts that have been enrolled in each workflow, the current number of active contacts (those who have not yet completed the workflow), and the date each workflow was last modified.

 A gray dot indicates an inactive workflow, while a green dot indicates an active workflow.
 You can filter by various types and statuses of workflows as well as workflows tied to a particular persona.

-- Standard - enrollment is triggered as soon as a contact meets the starting condition(s) of the workflow, and steps are executed in relation to the previous step/delay.
+- Standard - enrollment is triggered as soon as a contact meets the enrollment triggers of the workflow, and steps are executed in relation to the previous step/delay.
 Standard workflows can also be triggered by manually enrolling a contact or static list of contacts.

-- Fixed-date - enrollment is triggered when contacts meet the starting condition(s) of the workflow, but its step timing is relative to a set calendar date, such as a webinar, conference, or holiday.
+- Fixed-date - enrollment is triggered when contacts meet the enrollment triggers of the workflow, but its step timing is relative to a set calendar date, such as a webinar, conference, or holiday.

-- Contact date property - enrollment is triggered when contacts meet the starting condition(s) of the workflow and step timing is similar to the fixed date workflow in that it is centered around a date; however, its timing is relative to a custom date property on a contact's record, such as a trial expiration date, renewal date, or birthday/anniversary.
+- Contact date property - enrollment is triggered when contacts meet the enrollment triggers of the workflow, and step timing is similar to the fixed date workflow in that it is centered around a date; however, its timing is relative to a custom date property on a contact's record, such as a trial expiration date, renewal date, or birthday/anniversary.
 To learn more about creating custom properties in HubSpot, check out this article.